 Skip to main content

-Board-certified medical physicist accreditation support for ACR, IAC, RadSite, and Joint Commission.
-Physics testing, image quality reviews, and submission preparation.
+Board-certified medical physicist ACR accreditation support for CT, MRI, mammography, PET, nuclear medicine, and ultrasound.
+Physics testing, image review, and submission prep.

 What's included